Store Kongensgade 59: 19th century

-At the time of the 1801 census, No. 52 was home to 32 people.
+At the time of the 1801 census, No. 52 was home to 32 residents in four households.
 Lorentz Berner, another customs officer, resided in the building with his wife Lucie Wedege, their three-year-old son Christian Berner, a servant and three maids.
 Christian Kayerød, a kitchen accountant (køkkenskriver), resided in another apartment with his wife Marie Møller.
 His son, Georg Severin Katerød (1672–1743), a pharmacist, would later found the second pharmacy in Aalborg, where he is commemorated with a well-known fountain.
 Frederik and Anne Marie Hoffmann, Kayerød's daughter and son-in law, resided in the third apartment with their three-year-old daughter Frederikke Hoffmann, the building's caretaker and three maids.
 Carl Wilhelm Bang, a captain, resided in the building with his wife Anna Marie Berner (née Bang), two sons (aged 14 and 20) from the wife's first marriage (with brewer and tanner Johan Conrad Fribert 1733–1788), nephews Niels Christian Bang Grundtvig (also a nephew of Nikolai Frederik Severin Grundtvig, 1777–1810) and Carl Wilhelm Bang (1794–1751), a male servant and three maids.
 The eldest of the two sons, Lorentz Fribert (1781–1714), would later purchase the manor house Annebjerggaard in Odsherred, but died just four years later.

-In the new cadastre of 1806, the property was listed as No. 53.
+In the new cadastre of 1806, the property was listed as No. 53 in St. Ann's West Quarter.
 It was owned then by one merchant (grosserer) Zinn.
 It is unclear what member of the Zinn family the owner was.
 Johan Friederich Zinn, a son of Johann Ludvig Zinn, owned the Zinn House in Kvæsthusgade.
 Johan Ludwig Friederich Zinn, his cousin, who was licensed as a wine merchant, owned the Danneskiold-Laurvig Mansion on Store Kongensgade from 1799 to 1810.
 A number of other cousins from were also active in Copenhagen around the same time.

 The politician and diplomat Niels Rosenkrantz (1757–1824) was a resident of the building in 1808.
 Future prime minister Johan Sigismund von Møsting (1759–1843) was a resident of the building around 1811.
 The clergyman and theological writer (1792–1862) resided on the second floor in 1816.
 The naval officer and historical writer Hans Georg Garde (1790–1875) was a resident of the building from 1831 to 1834.